JAFHall/jafhall.github.io/_pages/research-archive.md

 ---
 ## Working Papers

+- ``Inventors are Rival, Inventions are Not''

 ## Works in Progress

-- ``Griliches Goes Global,'' with Honey Batra and Scott Sommers
+- ``Barriers to Adoption: Evidence from BT-Corn'' with Honey Batra and Scott Sommers (draft coming soon)

-- ``Inventors are Rival, Inventions are Not''
+- ``Heterogeneous Knowledge Growth''

+- ``The Structure of Scientific Labor Markets''

 ## Refereed Publications